jentery/mdia200v5/index.md

 Before class, please read the "Miscommunication" handout.

-*Today is the last session covered by Worksheet 1, which is due by Thursday, September 25th at 10am.
+*Today is the last session covered by Worksheet 1, which is due by Thursday, September 25th at 10am.*

-## MODULE 2: MEDIA (SIX SESSIONS)
+## MODULE 2: Media (six sessions)

 This module begins on Monday, September 22nd and ends on Thursday, October 9th.